St. James's Church, Rothenburg ob der Tauber: History and description

-The church was built between 1311-1484.
-Its east chancel was completed in 1322, nave built from 1373-1436, and west choir, which bridges the street, from 1453-1471.
-The church was consecrated in 1485 by the Bishop of Würzburg.
+The church was built between 1311 and 1484.
+Its east chancel was completed in 1322, nave built from 1373–1436, and west choir, which bridges the street, from 1453–1471.
+The church was consecrated in 1485 by the Bishop of Würzburg as a Roman Catholic church and was dedicated to St James the Greater.
 In 1525 the peasant leader Florian Geyer read aloud the articles of the revolting peasants from its west chancel.

-Its western gallery contains the famous Holy Blood altarpiece of the Würzburg wood carver Tilman Riemenschneider, carved 1500-1505, (illustrated below) which includes a rock crystal reliquary cross (c.
+Its western gallery contains the famous Holy Blood altarpiece of the Würzburg wood carver Tilman Riemenschneider, created circa 1500–1505, which includes a rock crystal reliquary cross (c.
 1270).
 The altar includes scenes of the entry into Jerusalem (right wing), Lord's Supper (shrine) with Judas as central figure and the Mount of Olives (left wing).